tiepdotme/serenade-wind/_posts/2020-09-10-survey-sea-trial-part-1.md

 >What happened when you turned *14 years old* and *21 years old*?
 Write these down.

+{% include post-image-gallery.html gallery=site.data.galleries.retrospective.denise galId="denise" hideArrows=true %}

 >Keep making your way through the years of your life at *28*, *35*, *42* and so on.

 >Then, for my birthday, please send those events in a direct message to me.
 And in return, I will send you the Seven Year Cycle post.

 This reflection may yield revelations too personal to share, for which I can empathize.
-Direct message me a quick "hello" or send pictures of yourself at each stage (see below), and I will send you the "Seven Year Cycle" story anyway.
+Direct message me a quick "hello" or send pictures of yourself at each stage, and I will send you the "Seven Year Cycle" story anyway.

-{% include post-image-gallery.html gallery=site.data.galleries.retrospective.denise galId="denise" hideArrows=true %}